-Permanent disability pension: The pension is 70% of average weekly covered earnings multiplied by the assessed degree of disability.
+Permanent disability pension: 70% of average weekly covered earnings multiplied by the assessed degree of disability is paid.
 The assessed degree of disability must be greater than 30% and the insured must have exhausted entitlement to the temporary disability benefit.